 Have you ever looked at your dog’s food bag ingredient list?
 There’s a good chance that you’re going to find fish somewhere on the menu.
 And there’s a good reason for that — fish is super healthy for your canine.

 Fish is an absolutely amazing source of high-quality protein that your dog needs to thrive.
-But aside from the protein, fish contains a bunch of other great benefits.
-It’s full of omega fatty acids which can help decrease inflammation.
-Fish also has a low-fat content, meaning that overweight and obese pups can get great nutrition through fish without packing on the pounds.
+But aside from the protein, fish contains a bunch of other great nutrients.
+It’s full of omega-3 fatty acids that can help decrease inflammation.
+Fish also contains very little fat, meaning that overweight pups can get great nutrition through fish without packing on the pounds, when fed appropriate amounts.

-Another great advantage fish has is that it’s an excellent replacement to other protein sources that your dog can be allergic to such as chicken.
+Another great advantage fish has is that it’s an excellent replacement to other protein sources that your dog can be allergic to such as chicken or beef.

 So, with all these benefits, why even bother with the question?
 That’s because not all fish are great for your dog, and there are some precautions you need to take when feeding it to your pup.

 What Kinds of Fish are Good for Your Dog?

 When it comes to what kinds of fish are good for your dog, you’re in luck because many of them are!

 A good rule of thumb when it comes to feeding your dog fish is that shorter-lived, smaller wild-caught fish are best.

 These types of fish are much less likely to have built up harmful levels of mercury.
 However, you’re going to want to do a couple of things first.
 Always fully cook the fish first.
 This will help to stave off harmful bacteria such as Listeria and Salmonella.

 Also, you’re always going to want to remove the bones.
 Fishbones are thin, sharp, and brittle.
 They pose a major choking hazard while being chewed and swallowed.
 They can also cause significant damage to the lining of the stomach and intestines and can even perforate them and damage surrounding internal organs.
 This is life-threatening.